Fremantle Doctor

 The Fremantle Doctor, the Freo Doctor, or simply The Doctor, is the Western Australian vernacular term for the cooling afternoon sea breeze that occurs during summer months in south west coastal areas of Western Australia.
 The sea breeze occurs because of the major temperature difference between the land and sea.

+In Perth, the capital city of Western Australia, the wind is named Fremantle Doctor because it appears to come from the nearby coastal city of Fremantle, and it brings welcome relief from the summertime high temperatures.
 The name was in use as early as the 1870s and was similar to equivalent terms for winds that occurred in South Africa and the West Indies.